zmoazeni/sqew/README.md

 If you're using Rails 4 you can enqueue the job by using the Rails queuing API:

     Rails.queue.push(MyJob, 1, 2)

+## Using Sqew within Tests

+Within your tests, you can set ```Sqew.inline = true``` and jobs will work immediately as they are enqueued and errors will be re-raised.

 ## Is it any good?